 Review A Bit

-The Epidermis is your outermost skin layer.
-Then, there are 3 layers in this epidermis layer.
+The epidermis is your outermost skin layer.
+Remember, there are 3 layers in your epidermis layer.

 Remember your skin is the biggest organ in your body.
 It has a large and important part to play in your general health.

 When your body can’t protect itself and repair your skin correctly, your cells do not heal themselves correctly.
 Your DNA, the controller of how your skin reproduces itself is not working as it should.